|

 HOLLIE:

-Variant of Holly, meaning "holly."
+Variant spelling of English Holly, meaning "holly."

 -